On the Uniform Computational Content of Computability Theory: The Jump Inversion Theorem

 \section{The Jump Inversion Theorem}

-In this section we study the uniform computational content of Friedberg's Jump Inversion Theorem, which is an interesting example since it is continuous but not computable.
-For two Turing degrees ${\mathbf a},{\mathbf b}$ we denote the extension of Turing reducibility to degrees by ${\mathbf a}\leq{\mathbf b}$ and by ${\mathbf a'}$ we denote the jump of ${\mathbf a}$.
-Then Friedberg's Jump Inversion Theorem in its original formulation reads as follows (see \cite{Fri57}).
+In this section we study the uniform computational content of Friedberg's jump inversion theorem, which is an interesting example since it is continuous but not computable.
+Friedberg's jump inversion theorem in its original formulation reads as follows (see \cite{Fri57}).

-\begin{theorem}[Friedberg's Jump Inversion Theorem] For every degree ${\mathbf a}\in\DD$ there exists a degree ${\mathbf b}\in\DD$ with ${\mathbf b'}={\mathbf a}\cup0'$. \end{theorem}
+\begin{theorem}[Friedberg's jump inversion theorem] For every degree ${\mathbf a}\in\DD$ there exists a degree ${\mathbf b}\in\DD$ with ${\mathbf b'}={\mathbf a}\cup0'$. \end{theorem}